FabricCompatibilityLayers/MinecraftForge/readme.txt

 mcp/forge

 Run setup.bat.
-If you did everything correctly then everything should be succesful, and MCP should compile successfuly for both client and server at the end of the setup program.
+If you did everything correctly then everything should be successful, and MCP should compile successfuly for both client and server at the end of the setup program.